eclipse-sumo/sumo/docs/web/docs/Basics/Using_the_Command_Line_Applications.md

 also be given on the command line.
-If a parameter is set within the named configuration file as well as given on the command line, the value given on the command line is used (overwrites the one within the configuration file).
+If a parameter is set within the named configuration file as well as given on the command line, the value given on the command line is used (overwrites the one within the configuration file) unless you use the '+' syntax described above.
 If you want to disable a boolean option which was enabled in the configuration file, you need to give the "false" value on the command line explicitly, like **--verbose false**